 Our outreach program is situated in the Northern Cape, in an extremely poor rural area 12 km outside the village of Warrenton, 100 km north of Kimberley.
-The people living in the surrounding areas, from where most of our learners come, are underprivileged and suffer enormous poverty.
+The people living in the surrounding areas, where most of our learners come from, are underprivileged and suffer enormous poverty.
 Unemployment is crippling – the majority of families are living way below the bread-line.

 We operate a pre-school and nursery (The Crèche) for +/- 50 children, taking care of the early mental,

 emotional, and spiritual development of the little ones.
 Our focus is on laying a sound Christian foundation for